 Here are the reasons why we think fewer people should earn to give than we did in the past (Ben Kuhn has an excellent discussion of some of this on the effective altruism forum):

-- In general, important ideas seem to get funding: GiveDirectly has scaled up to moving $7 million/yr in cash transfers in just a few years; research into the responsible development of artificial intelligence now has major donors, including Elon Musk and the Open Philanthropy Project, putting millions of dollars behind it, despite being an extremely niche area just a couple of years ago.
+In general, important ideas seem to get funding: GiveDirectly has scaled up to moving $7 million/yr in cash transfers in just a few years; research into the responsible development of artificial intelligence now has major donors, including Elon Musk and Open Philanthropy, putting millions of dollars behind it, despite being an extremely niche area just a couple of years ago.

 It seems unlikely to me that earning to give would ever be the best choice for the majority of people, just for the boring mathematical reason that there are many more non-earning-to-give paths than there are earning-to-give paths.
 Moreover, one successful person earning to give can support several people doing direct work, and there are lots of potential donations from people who aren’t earning to give that we can bring in by doing a good job of direct work.

 The strength of the argument for earning to give long-term depends heavily on the cause we’re talking about.
 If you think global poverty is the most important cause, and you think that direct cash transfers are among the very most effective paths for helping the extreme poor, then you’ll probably think that the number of people who should earn to give should be higher than 10%.

 It’s possible that some organizations are able to massively scale up.
 Being more talent-constrained than funding constrained might only be temporary; some fields popular among the effective altruism community (such as movement-building and research into responsible development of artificial intelligence) are currently very small, so could potentially start new activities that could absorb much more in funding.